baykovr/kvasir/README.md

 kvasir
 ======

-Simple HTTP scanner using no external libraries.
+A fork/exec threaded HTTP scanner using no external libraries.

 Use ulimit to increase the number of max open file descriptors if using many sockets.